BlueberryWolf/PSVR2-Gamepad/README.md

 * Games that use XInput rumble will vibrate your Sense controllers
 * Two controllers: Large motor -> left, Small motor -> right
 * Single controller: combines both channels and sends to that one
-* Automatically picks USB or Bluetooth depending on what's available

 ---